 Navigate to top

-What does it mean for Lerøy To be sustainable?
+What does sustainability mean for Lerøy?

-ENVIRONMENT - We must take care of the environment.
+Environment - We must take care of the environment.
 All activity affects the environment, but we must ensure that the environment will return to its original state after use in order to be able to operate in an eternal perspective.

 Social - we must look after the people and the local environment.
 Ensure that human rights are safeguarded for employees who are involved directly or indirectly in our value chain and contribute positively to the local environment around us.